 Traditionally decorated for that proper pub feel, The Fountaine Inn can be discovered nearby to the lovely Linton Falls, just a short stroll away from the River Wharfe.

-Serving up British pub classics by the week and Sunday roasts every weekend, the pub is the perfect pit stop after exploring Grassington and Linton Falls, offering meaty, vegan and veggie roasts for everyone to enjoy – with all the trimmings, of course.
+Serving up British pub classics by the week and Sunday roasts every weekend, the pub is the perfect pit stop after exploring Grassington and Linton Falls, offering meaty, vegan, and veggie roasts for everyone to enjoy – with all the trimmings, of course.
+Sitting in the front by the fire as the sun goes down, real ale in hand, is a real treat indeed.
 The Fountaine Inn, Linton, in BD23 5HJ.

 What’s it near to? 📍 Linton Falls.